TomsBazbauers/CountriesDataApp/README.md

 CountriesDataApp.sln
 ```

-3. Check if there are no errors, and if there are any, it might be due to missing packages:
+3. If there are some errors, it might be due to missing packages:

 ```
 Refit(6.3.2) or Refit.HttpClientFactory(6.3.2) or AutoMapper(12.0.0) or Newtonsoft.Json(13.0.2)